mattzone/mattzone.github.io/_posts/2020-01-21-git-etiquette.markdown

 There are a few things wrong here.
 First and foremost, using the `-f` flag, or `--force` should only be done in the most extreme of situations.
 Arbitrary use of the force flag should not be done as a regular occurrence.
 ![git-push-force](../../assets/gitpush-force.jpg)

 Any reason a commit would be rejected from the remote is usually the appropriate behavior.
 It means the commit history on your local branch is either behind or inconsistent with the history on the remote.
-By forcing the commit, you essentially rewrite what is the "source of truth" to the commit chain you have local, potentially overwriting changes that have been committed by other developers.
-If you know for a fact that you were the last developer to commit and you are trying to fix an issue you caused in a critical branch, forcing may be appropriate, but usually is not.
+By ignoring this and forcing the commit, you essentially rewrite what is the "source of truth" to the commit chain you have local, potentially overwriting changes that have been committed by other developers.
+If you know for a fact that you were the last developer to commit and you are trying to fix an issue you caused in a critical branch, forcing may be appropriate, but usually it is not.

-A better approach would be to simply remove the `-f` flag to allow git to manage its history, and reject commits when they should be.
+A better approach would be to simply remove the `-f` flag to allow git to manage its history, and reject commits when they should.

 ##### Why use force

 The few reasons that force **should** be used must also be documented.
-In general, if your team is using a branching strategy that wants to maintain a commit in a different branch, this could be a reason to force.
-By using `git push --force` on a branch commit, it maintains the sha of the commit, and avoids creating a new commit.

-Another reason force could be used is if there is an emergency situation where code that was broken was pushed to a release stage.
-This can only be done safely if you are the last one to commit to this release branch, and you can verify no other users will commit/pull during this time.
+In general, if there is an emergency situation where code that was broken was pushed to a release stage, `git push --force` may be appropriate.

+*However*, This can only be done safely if you are the last one to commit to this release branch, and you can verify no other users will commit/pull during this time.
 If these both are true, a forced commit to fix a breaking change could be done.
 Even if a small commit gets through in this time, it is best to **NOT** force push, and instead consider it a hot-fix that follows the standard merge procedures.

+The `--force` flag is also very much opinion based, so there may be a specific workflow that operates around the force concept (maybe maintaining a commits' SHA into master?), but I personally cannot fathom a reason outside of an emergency.

 In general this entire alias should be avoided.
 Every logical step in the git process should be critiqued to avoid sensitive leaks and clean git histories.

 ## Branches Strategy

 Another topic most people struggle with is the concept of branches.
-A Branch is a glorified concept of a internal repo fork.
-It is a snapshot of the code at the specific time the branch is created, and until it is merged back, it is its own code fork.
+A Branch is a way to diverge a codeline to a workable target.
+A common term is a "feature-branch" which is a copy of the main branch where all development work is done, and then merged back in to the main branch through a pull request.

+Orchestrating a proper strategy to this is key to project longevity.

-Using git, I consider there to be three different approaches to branching.
+Using git, I consider there to be three main approaches to branching.

 * gitflow
 * trunking
 * three-flow

-All strategies work, it is just up to the team to implement it properly.
+All of these strategies work, it is just up to the team to implement it properly.

 By themselves, the branching strategy does not solve any underlying issue teams may have, so don't arbitrarily enforce any one of these as a solution.

 ### Gitflow

 ![gitflow](../../assets/gitflow.png)

 Without the semantics of what gitflow is, this is the most common approach teams take when starting to use git.

 There are many different branches that are in flight at any time, but the main concept is that `master` is the defacto release branch.

 The issue we can get into very quickly is when branches become long lived, and end up with many conflicting commits, or when hotfixes are not applied appropriately to `master`.
 To this end, the `master` branch then becomes the parking lot for all code, but not necessarily the release.

 ### Trunking

 ~[trunking](../../assets/trunking.png)

 This approach was popularized by Google, and for good reason.
 It takes the concept of `master` as the source of truth, and the assumed "trunk" of the git tree.
 All commits are made directly to the trunk branch, and releases are "cut" from the trunk.

 Once these releases are cut, they are never committed to directly.
 This way, code is always releasable from master, and feature branches are very short lived.

 It does require a high level of discipline to avoid issues when committing directly to master, and usually has large scale CI/CD tooling for automated reviews and testing for any changes that may be introduced.
+This is usually something smaller teams or inexperienced teams really struggle with.

 ### Three-Flow

 ![three-flow](../../assets/three-flow.png)

 A newer concept in the same chain as git flow is the three-flow concept.
 This takes the git flow concept and moves it into only using 3 branches, all of which are long long lived. `master` is still the primary focus for all work, but there are two additional branches; `candidate` and `release`.

 These two branches are essentially the RC and Release itself, and it works through a tagging cut process similar to trunking.
 This means master is always the most up to date branch, but releases are not cut directly from it.
 Instead the release is tested in the `candidate` branch (merged from master) and then the intended release is cut to the release branch as a single commit.

+Again, it takes a higher degree of discipline in this strategy to sync the commits across the branches where needed.
+A single hotfix not maintained across all three branches will essentially break this flow completely.

 ## Other Good Practices

 There are many other things a user should be aware of when using git.
 So far, I have only scratched the surface of git and how most developers use it.

 * Merge Strategies
-  * Rebase, fast forwards and squashes are all terms I hear thrown around and people always seem to have an opinion on one of them, but very few understand the full implications of each.
+  * Rebase, fast forwards and squashes are all terms I hear thrown around and people always seem to have an opinion on one of them.
+However, very few actually understand the full implications of each.
   * Atlassian has a great write-up on [how each merge strategies work](https://blog.developer.atlassian.com/pull-request-merge-strategies-the-great-debate/), and is definitely worth a read.
 * Signing commits
   * Most source control systems allow the users to add GPG keys to *verify* a commit.
 This adds a flag signalling a commit made by the user is verified by the GPG key that was signed to it, proving it was the correct person.
 I won't go into the details on what GPG keys are or how to use them, but [github has a great article](https://help.github.com/en/github/authenticating-to-github/signing-commits) on how to use them.
 In practice, you can even prevent commits from being merged in if they were not signed, which could be a boon to security if executed properly.